jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.97 (2023/11/15) =
+* Add: Support for DALL-E 3.
+* Fix: Many little fixes.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.96 (2023/11/13) =
 * Add: GPT-4 model without Vision (since its RPM is much higher).
 * Add: simpleJsonQuery function, to retrieve a JSON from the AI.